spiral/docs/docs/en/framework/application-server.md

 > You are not required to learn Golang or build an application server by yourself, the default build will cover all of
 > the framework features.

-All the info about building an application server you can read on the official [site](https://roadrunner.dev/docs/app-server-build/2.x/en).
+You can read all the info about building an application server on the official [site](https://roadrunner.dev/docs/app-server-build/2.x/en).